New York City has stringent “pay to play” restrictions on contributions from people doing business with the city.

 What is a Doing Business Notification?

-You can avoid receiving notifications by checking each contribution against the Doing Business Database and not depositing them upon receipt or refunding the over-the-limit portion before the next disclosure statement.
+You can avoid receiving notifications by checking each contribution against the Doing Business Database and either not accepting them or refunding the over-the-limit portion before the next disclosure statement.

 How will I get the Doing Business Notification?